 Peculiarities

-Andrés Valenzuela Sánchez – excerpt from the book “Discovering Darwin's Frog”.
+Andrés Valenzuela Sánchez – Excerpt from the book “Descubriendo a la Ranita de Darwin”.

-Darwin's frog is an inhabitant of the southern temperate forest of South of Chile and Argentina:
+Darwin's frog is a native inhabitant of the temperate forests of southern Chile and Argentina.

 IUCN Amphibian Specialist Group Chile (2018)